 External research and evaluation enquiries

 The Research and Evaluation Office is a single point of contact for questions about research and evaluation.
+For more information on how the Office can assist with queries relating to research and evaluation, please refer to the External Researcher Request Interim Policy:

 - Funding for research or evaluation projects.